Social Media Best Practices to Elevate Your Presence

 Also, if someone on that list leaves the company, you need to revoke their access and change passwords.

-Tip 20: Optimize Your Social Profiles For Maximum Exposure
+Tip 20: Optimize Your Social Profiles

 If your social profiles aren’t filled out the maximum with the same information about your company you’re missing out on an opportunity to connect with your customer base.